avatar Post

 8-aws-resource-created

-Now, each time you push changes to the repository, the pipeline will be triggered, and if you have no done changes, the pipeline will finish with this message:
+Now, each time you push changes to the repository, the pipeline will be triggered, and if you haven’t made any changes, the pipeline will finish with this message:

 9-new-execution-without-changes